pantheon-systems/documentation/source/content/php-versions.md

 1. Set the **Development Mode** to **Git**.

-1. Pull down the changes to your local repo (if you have one).
+1. Pull changes to your local repository (if you have one).

 Now your site’s PHP version is determined via `pantheon.yml`, and managed in version control.
 The next time you [push your changes](/git#push-changes-to-pantheon) back to Pantheon, your site will begin using the newly specified PHP version.